-Information and communications technology (ICT) equipment (including desktop computers, laptops, mobile phones, software and accessories), and support and training is provided to you for the conduct of your parliamentary business in your electorate, Ministerial, and Office Holder office/s.
+Information and communications technology (ICT) equipment (including desktop computers, laptops, mobile phones, software and accessories), and associated support and training is provided to you for the conduct of your parliamentary business in your electorate, ministerial, and office holder office/s.
 These resources must not be used for commercial purposes.

-The Presiding Officers are responsible for determining the ICT equipment and facilities, and related training and support to be provided to you, and the Department of Parliamentary Services (DPS) provides these resources, with the exception of fixed-line telephone services and handsets in offices.
+The presiding officers are responsible for determining most of the ICT equipment and facilities, and related training and support to be provided to you, and the Department of Parliamentary Services (DPS) provides these resources.

-Some additional ICT resources for Ministers and Parliamentary Secretaries are provided by portfolio departments outside the Parliamentary Business Resources Act 2017 framework.
+Some additional ICT resources for Ministers and Parliamentary Secretaries may be provided by portfolio departments outside the Parliamentary Business Resources Act 2017 framework.

-DPS’ 2020 Service Desk provides advice for equipment and software problems, and maintenance, including:
+DPS’ 2020 Service Desk provides advice and support for equipment and software which DPS provides, including:

-- smartphones, mobile phones (including mobile phone boosters for offices) and support
+- smartphones, mobile phones (including mobile phone boosters for offices), and mobile telephone plans,

-- printers (including label and copy printers), scanners and multi-function devices and support
+- printers (including label and copy printers), scanners and multi-function devices

 Australian Parliament House Network